tetherless-world/twks/doc/source/java.rst

        </dependency>

+.. _java-client:

 Use as a client
 ---------------

 The preferred way to access the store is over the network, as a client of the TWKS server.
 This allows the server implementation to be isolated.

-A Java client library is provided, `\ ``TwksClient`` <client/src/main/java/edu/rpi/tw/twks/client/TwksClient.java>`_.
+A Java client library is provided, `TwksClient <https://github.com/tetherless-world/twks/blob/master/java/client/src/main/java/edu/rpi/tw/twks/client/TwksClient.java>`_.
 It is available via the following Maven dependency:

 .. code-block::